JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 Danny was a writer and editor in the pre-fame days of the wacky weekly newspaper when it was mainly a college focused beer and pizza rag with jokes to match.
 Nowadays the newspaper still thrived off of ad revenue from pizza and beer places but the content was far more sophisticated and focused to a national audience.

-But that is no disrespect to Danny: He is the one who pioneered a more interesting kind of content in the publication and should be considered a founding editor more-so than others who have been given more credit than due in the publication’s later years.
+But that is no disrespect to Danny: He is the one who pioneered a more interesting kind of content focus for the publication and should be considered a founding editor more-so than others who have stolen more credit than due in the publication’s later years.

 But anyway, I’m digressing.
 Danny was visiting the publication again after leaving it in the context of a (justifiable) rage quit a few years before.